stefanmadalin95/terraform-upskill-program/modules/module-05-terraform-state-management/exercises/exercise-2.md

 ✅ Verify the message that state is being moved

 ## Reflection
 - What are the advantages of using S3 for state?
--How would this support a team working together?
+- How would this support a team working together?

 ---